PERINATAL CARE AND Neonatal ICU

 rotation description

-The clinical rotation provides the Pharmacy Resident with training and experience in the various aspects of maternal-fetal and neonatal pharmacotherapy.
-The rotation is based in the neonatal intensive care unit (NICU), the high-risk antepartum (AP) unit, the labour and delivery unit (LDR) and the post-partum unit (Mom and Babe).
-The NICU has 22 beds, the high-risk antepartum unit has 8 beds, LDR has 2 operational rooms, 8 delivery rooms and 2 post anaesthetic recovery rooms and Mom and Babe has 28 beds.
-The rotation time will be divided among these units in a flexible manner based on the resident’s interest.
+This clinical rotation provides the pharmacy resident with comprehensive training and hands-on experience in perinatal care and neonatal pharmacotherapy, with a strong focus on caring for critically ill newborns and high-risk obstetrical patients.
+The rotation is based across multiple care areas, including the neonatal intensive care unit (NICU), high-risk antepartum unit (AP), labour and delivery unit (LDR), and the post-partum unit (Mom and Babe).
+The NICU has 22 beds, the high-risk antepartum unit has 8 beds, LDR includes 2 operational rooms, 8 delivery rooms, and 2 post-anaesthetic recovery rooms, and Mom and Babe has 28 beds.
+Rotation time is flexibly structured to align with the resident’s learning goals and interests.

 Preceptors